-Why does the “online” marketer have to do anything different from the “other” marketer at the beginning of a new year?
+Why does the “online” marketer have to do something different from the “other” marketers at the beginning of a new year?

 There are many reasons.